-A network category is a tag used to represent a characteristic of an asset in your network. created and assigned to network feature classes for specific asset group and asset type combinations.
+A network category is a tag used to represent a characteristic of an asset in your network.
+They are created and assigned to network features for specific asset group and asset type combinations.

-- Subnetwork controller—This network category is required to allow a device's terminal to be set as a subnetwork controller to define the origin of a subnetwork.
+- Subnetwork controller—This network category is required to allow a terminal on a device or junction object feature to be set as a subnetwork controller to define the origin of a subnetwork.

-- Subnetwork tap—This network category is used in tracing to model features that are tapped off a midspan vertex on a main line.
-Tapped features allow a network commodity to continue to flow through the device, without interruption, to the other side of the main line.
+- Subnetwork tap—This network category is used in tracing to model features that are tapped off a midspan vertex on a main line or edge object.
+Tapped network features allow a network commodity to continue to flow through the feature, without interruption, to the other side of the main line or edge object.
 Secondary features attached to the tap are influenced by the attribute substitution value defined for the tap.

-Although you cannot delete a system-provided network category, you can decide whether you want to use them on assets in your network.
+Although you cannot delete a system-provided network category, you can decide whether you want to assign it to assets in your network.
 Subnetworks are a required piece of subnetwork management, and subnetwork controllers must be set in your network.
-Attribute substitution is advanced functionality, so it is optional to define features as subnetwork taps with attribute substitution.
+Propagation and attribute substitution are advanced functionality used in tracing; it is optional to define features with the network attributes of subnetwork tap or attribute substitution.

-User-defined categories are created using the Add Network Category geoprocessing tool.
-Use the Set Network Category tool to assign a user-defined or system-provided category to a feature class within an asset group and asset type level.
-All features belonging to that asset type will have the assigned network category.
+User-defined network categories are created using the Add Network Category geoprocessing tool.
+Use the Set Network Category tool to assign a user-defined or system-provided category to a network feature at the asset group and asset type levels.
+All features or objects belonging to that asset type will have the assigned network category.